 Preparing for the “New” SAT

-They are losing market share to the ACT.
-They can say up and down that this isn’t the case, but most of their changes make the SAT more like the ACT.
-There will still be some important differences, though…
+They lost market share to the ACT.
+They can say up and down that this isn’t the case, but most of their changes made the SAT more like the ACT.

 The New SAT is billed as emphasizing ‘real-world’ math, reading and writing skills.
-To some extent, this is true: the test will require kids to be more thorough in their analysis of the reading and grammar passages, the different math questions, and the source material for the optional essay.
-Also, the New SAT will probably do a better job of sorting which students are truly best prepared for college.
+To some extent, this is true: the test requires kids to be more thorough in their analysis of the reading and grammar passages, the different math questions, and the source material for the optional essay.

 How does this affect you?

 Prepare recommends that all students at least familiarize themselves with both the PSAT/SAT and the ACT (take a practice test from a book or on-line) so they can determine which test works better for them.